hackclub/some-assembly-required/README.md

 add r12, 4
 ```

 I know this doesn’t look extremely friendly, especially compared to the high level programming languages we have today.
-However, it's far friendlier than just writing a bunch of numbers.
+However, I promise you it is far friendlier than just writing a bunch of numbers!

 **(COMMENT 🐣: Maybe we can move this example section + rest of the CPU explainations to above the part about assembly language and machine code,right after the paragraph about "Have you heard of the companies Intel or AMD?" and we can add a diagram.
 FLOW: here's a diagram with different sections of the CPU, here are different functions of individual parts, here's how they all work.
 After that, now here's how you can communicate with the CPU using assembly language etc.)**